AdamWongCH/analytics-thinking/4-Regression/README.md

 By the end of this module, you should be able to:

-* Understand what regression is used for
+* understand what regression is used for
-* Interpret relationships between variables
+* interpret relationships between variables
-* Build a simple regression model
+* build a simple regression model
-* Evaluate whether a model is useful
+* evaluate whether a model is useful

 ---